getify/You-Dont-Know-JS/scope-closures/apA.md

 Here, `result` is clearly only used inside the block, so we use `let`.
 But `done` is a bit different.
 It's only useful for the loop, but the `while` clause cannot see `let` declarations that appear inside the loop.
 So we compromise and use `var`, so that `done` is hoisted to the outer scope where it can be seen.

-The alternative—declaring `done` outside the loop—separates it from where it's first used, and either neccesitates picking a default value to assign, or worse, leaving it unassigned and thus looking ambiguous to the reader.
+The alternative—declaring `done` outside the loop—separates it from where it's first used, and either necessitates picking a default value to assign, or worse, leaving it unassigned and thus looking ambiguous to the reader.
 I think `var` inside the loop is preferable here.

 Another helpful characteristic of `var` is seen with declarations inside unintended blocks.
 Unintended blocks are blocks that are created because the syntax requires a block, but where the intent of the developer is not really to create a localized scope.
 The best illustration of unintended scope is the `try..catch` statement: